States push jobless from virus recession to return to work

 There might be a lot of jobs available, but in some cases they don't fit for the unemployed with specialized work skills.

-Chaikin says he is eager to return to work when theaters resume normal performances.
+Chaikin says he is eager to return to work when theatres resume normal performances.
 He's receiving unemployment, including the $300 supplemental benefit, but he's still months behind in his rent.

 “The sense of optimism I feel is that human nature being what it is, I know that sooner or later people are going to gather again in big groups to be entertained, and when that happens I will have work," he said.